arman-maghsoudnia/SDMN_HW02/Problem_2/README.md

 At the end of "my_cli.sh" code, we remove the created root folder for the container.
 This line will be applied after exiting the container.
 So the container will be completely wiped out after exiting it.

 ## Running the container
-Running the container is as simple as running the "my_cli.sh" code and giving the desired hostname.
+Running the container is as simple as running the "my_cli.sh" code and giving the desired hostname and (optionally) memory limit as a number.

-    sudo ./my_cli.sh your-desired-hostname
+    sudo ./my_cli.sh your-desired-hostname memory_limit(optional)

 After running the container, a root folder will be created in the "my_container_roots" folder.
-The root folder's name will be shown in the terminal immediately after running the container.
+The root folder's name will be shown in the terminal immediately after running the container. \
+Also if you give the second input argument a folder will be created in /sys/fs/cgroup/memory.
+The folder's name will be shown in the terminal immediately after running the container.

 Congratulations.
 Now you are in the container!